 – notes about the culture from that unit

 * The group prepares a review game of their choice that covers all the material from the unit.
-Either when you get back or at the end of the year, they’ll briefly reteach the grammar to the class and then lead the class in playing the review game.
+At the end of the year, they’ll briefly reteach the grammar to the class and then lead the class in playing the review game.
 Correct the review materials and pass them out as study guides at the end of the year.

 What You’ll Need to Do: